wgst/ml-gas-surface/docs/adaptive_sampling/high_error_structure_search.md

 # High-energy structure search
 {: .no_toc }

+{: .warning }
-The following section will include Julia-based code.
+*The following section will include Julia-based code.*

 ## Table of contents
 {: .no_toc .text-delta }